iDash3/idash3.github.io/_posts/2023-08-10-predicting-friends.md

 This information alone is quite useful!
 We can see how close users' are (cannot share bc of privacy).

 We can now use this encoded information information to train models and make super interesting predictions.
-I'll write next part reagarding the actual model implementation.
+I'll write next part regarding the actual model implementation.

 ## suun!